hata6502/kohsei-san/DISCLAIMER.md

 -----

-The following software may be included in this product: unherit, unified, vfile.
-A copy of the source code may be downloaded from https://github.com/wooorm/unherit.git (unherit), https://github.com/unifiedjs/unified.git (unified), https://github.com/vfile/vfile.git (vfile).
+The following software may be included in this product: unified, vfile.
+A copy of the source code may be downloaded from https://github.com/unifiedjs/unified.git (unified), https://github.com/vfile/vfile.git (vfile).
 This software contains the following license and notice below:

 (The MIT License)